YOUTH LEADERS & MENTORS WANTED

 - Parking is available in the main parking garage

-This two-day workshop will foster a unique learning experience and professional development for incoming tenth – twelfth graders, as well as a rewarding experience for mentors passionate about improving the lives of today’s youth and tackling relevant issues.
+This two-day workshop will foster a unique learning experience and professional development for high school students (incoming tenth – twelfth graders) and college students, as well as a rewarding experience for mentors passionate about improving the lives of today’s youth and tackling relevant issues.